Grantallkotten/TNM111-InfoVis/README.md

-This is our code for assignment 2 in the course TNM111
+This is our codes for the assignments in the course TNM111